neeldug/404CircuitSim/README.md

 src:
 The application and only the application’s source files.

+test:
-    test: All test code files.
-You do write tests, no?
+All test code files.